 We ended up working out a system where my invoices were set to autopay in exchange for a small discount.
 I also implemented a late fee for any invoice that went over 30 days and we never had problems again.

 Nowadays, issues like the ones above don’t happen.

-And while they were frustrating at the time, I've gotten more than got my money's worth in valuable life lessons from these situations.
-Each thing taught me something, and I took what I learned and implemented them over time (I just hit my 6th year of freelancing) and 2019 Lauren only works with people I've met in person, or who I've been connected with through a reputable friend.
-I also get half up front (RE-LI-GIOUS-LY), and I charge what I'm worth so I don't have to sweat every penny when someone pays late.
+And while they were frustrating at the time, I’ve gotten more than got my money’s worth in life lessons from these situations.
+Each thing taught me something, and I took what I learned and implemented them over time (I just hit my 6th year of freelancing) and 2019 Lauren only works with people I’ve met in person, or with who I’ve been connected with through a reputable friend.
+I also get half upfront (RE-LI-GIOUS-LY), and I charge what I’m worth so I don’t have to sweat every penny when someone pays late.

 So, with all of that said.
 Hug a freelancer this week.
 Or, at least pay their invoice.